Last Updated on December 3, 2021

 Nutrients in Salmon for Pregnant Women

-There are differences in nutrients depending on the type of salmon consumed, which is addressed below, but in general, salmon is a nutritionally good choice of fish for pregnant women.
+There are differences in nutrients depending on the type of salmon consumed, which is addressed below, but in general, salmon is a nutritionally good choice of fish in pregnancy.

 Salmon also contains a number of B vitamins, selenium, and potassium (source: NutritionData).